sqlrooms/sqlrooms-duckdb-server/README.md

 We use [uv](https://docs.astral.sh/uv/) to manage our development setup.

-Start the server with `uv run sqlrooms-duckdb-server`.
+Start the server with `uv run sqlrooms-duckdb-server --db-path /absolute/path/to/my.db`.
 The server will not restart when the code changes.

 Run `uv run ruff check --fix` and `uv run ruff format` to lint the code.